 make clean # Clean build artifacts

-make test # Run test suite
+make test # Run the current test suite

 Testing